Why Waymark

 When to reach for Waymark

-- You're already on Python and Postgres (Mountaineer, FastAPI, Django, Flask
+• You're already on Python and Postgres.
+Mountaineer, FastAPI, Django, Flask - any framework works.

-Performance is a priority - Waymark has a Rust core, ~1 connection pool per host, and continuous benchmarks on CI - but it isn't the only priority.
-Postgres is an excellent backing store for ACID workflow state up to a real scale.
+Performance is a priority - Waymark has a Rust core and continuous benchmarks in CI - but it isn't the only priority.
+Postgres is an excellent backing store for ACID workflow state up to some scale.
 Once you're stressing Postgres' write capacity, you're in territory where a more specialized system is worth the operational cost.

 When not to

-Open-source brokers like RabbitMQ have decades of battle-testing, and hosted products like Temporal throw real engineering at the optimization problem.
+Open-source brokers like RabbitMQ have decades of battle-testing, and hosted products like Temporal bundle SLA guarantees with their cloud packages.
 Both are great choices for those scopes.
-They also bring real setup, operational, and per-event-billing costs.
-Waymark is a different bet: keep the operational surface to "Postgres plus a worker process" and aim that at the long tail of applications that never need anything more than that.
+But they can bring significant setup, operational, and per-event-billing costs.

 Status